HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 A Circle may add Accountabilities or Domains to its own Circle Rep Role, as well as amend or remove those additions.
 No Circle may amend or remove the Purpose of the Role, nor any Accountabilities placed on the Role by this Constitution.

-#### 5.1.2 Facilitator & Secretary
+#### 5.1.2 Facilitator & Secretaris

 The Circle's Facilitator is accountable for facilitating its Governance Process.
-The Circle's Secretary is accountable for capturing and publishing the outputs of its Governance Process, and holds a Domain over the Circle's governance records.
+The Circle's Secretaris is accountable for capturing and publishing the outputs of its Governance Process, and holds a Domain over the Circle's governance records.

-Any Circle Member of a Circle may request an election at any time to select or replace someone as the Circle's Facilitator or Secretary.
-The Circle must use the Integrative Election Process defined herein to select a Facilitator or Secretary.
-No Role or Policy may assign the Facilitator Role or Secretary Role or remove an assignment via any other means, nor change this required process.
+Any Circle Member of a Circle may request an election at any time to select or replace someone as the Circle's Facilitator or Secretaris.
+The Circle must use the Integrative Election Process defined herein to select a Facilitator or Secretaris.
+No Role or Policy may assign the Facilitator Role or Secretaris Role or remove an assignment via any other means, nor change this required process.
 Normally, the only candidates eligible for this election are a Circle's Circle Members.
 However, a Policy of the Circle or any Super-Circle may add or limit eligible candidates.

-### 5.2 Scope of Governance / ### 5.2 Speelruimte van het Bestuur
+### 5.2 Scope of Governance / ### 5.2 Speelruimte waarin je kunt Besturen.

 Within a Circle's Governance Process, its Circle Members may: